hiero-ledger/hiero-did-sdk-js/packages/resolver/README.md

 - **DID Resolution:** Resolves Hedera DIDs to their corresponding DID Documents in various formats (JSON, JSON-LD, DID Resolution).
 - **Cryptographic Verification:** Verifies the authenticity and integrity of DID Documents.
-- **Hedera Network Support:** Supports resolving DIDs on the Hedera mainnet, testnet, and previewnet.
+- **Hedera Network Support:** Supports resolving DIDs on the Hedera mainnet and testnet.
 - **Error Handling:** Provides robust error handling for invalid DIDs, network issues, and unsupported formats.
 - **TypeScript Support:** Built with TypeScript to enhance developer experience and type safety.